JWock82/Pynite/README.md

 # What's New?

+v0.0.54
+* Bug fix for member point loads applied in a global direction.
+They were overiding the member end forces due to an ambiguous variable name.
+* Bug fix for rendering.
+Several variable names had underscores that didn't belong there.
+It was causing rendering errors.
+See version 0.0.53 notes for a full list of what's been changing with regard to rendering.

 v0.0.53
 * `scipy` is now optional for the dense matrix solver.
 By default `PyNite` uses the sparse matrix solver.
 If you wish to use the dense matrix solver, you'll need to set the `sparse` parameter equal to `False` when you analyze a model.
 Generally, the sparse matrix solver is faster and uses less memory.
 This feature was added to improve compatibility with other programs that may not work well with `scipy`.
+* Started work on a `Renderer` class for visualization to better organize the code.
+* Renamed several variables in the `render_model` function to make them more descriptive of what they control.
+If you use keyword arguments in your calls to `render_model` you may need to change some of the variable names.

 v0.0.52
 * Major bug fix for quadrilaterals.
 In-plane stiffnesses were 1/4 of what they should have been.